suddjian/space-rpg-prototype-2/story-ideas.md

 The Earth is dying.
 A corruption is spreading and will soon engulf all the world, to the end of humanity.

 You are a member of one of the last efforts of a dying civilization: A mission to send out 40 Arks into The Deep, in search of new habitable worlds.
 Each ark is crewed by a single cosmonaut.
-Each ark holds within it our Tribe's heritage, and supplies to start new somewhere far away.
+Each ark holds within it its Tribe's heritage, and supplies to start new somewhere far away.

 ### The Void